Complete Book Marketing Plan

 Publishing

-During the pre-launch phase, you’ll need to prepare your content for publishing.
+You’ll need to prepare your content for publishing during the pre-launch phase.
 That includes editing and completing your content, designing the book, creating a cover, and preparing your sales page.

-You’ll need parts of your upcoming book during the pre-launch marketing; creating digital content as teasers, using the blurb as a meta description for the product page, and, of course, your cover.
-Your book cover is the most important marketing asset for promoting your books and developing your personal brand.
+You’ll need parts of your upcoming book during the pre-launch marketing, creating digital content as teasers and using the blurb as a meta description for the product page and your cover.
+Your book cover is the most important marketing asset for promoting your books and developing your brand.

 Books Reviews

-We all rely on reviews as proof that the product we’re thinking about buying will meet our needs.
+We all rely on positive reviews to prove that the product we’re buying will meet our expectations and needs.
 Treat your book just like any product for sale—which means you need to get some reviews before you launch!

-You’ll need ARCs to send out to peers and reviewers, so be sure to have those sent out with plenty of time for your advance readers to read the book and send you back their thoughts.
+You’ll need ARCs to send to peers and reviewers, so be sure to send them out with plenty of time for your advance readers to read the book and send you their thoughts.
 Use the best reviews as social proof on your book’s cover!

-Finally, don’t skip reviewing your own product.
-Get a proof copy in hand before you launch to catch any typos and make certain your book looks perfect.
+Finally, don’t skip reviewing your product.
+Get a proof copy before you launch to catch any typos and ensure your book looks perfect.

 Crowdfunding